IzyPro/Jumga-Marketplace/README.md

 ## Description

-Jumga is a multi-tenant marketplace created for sellers, merchants, brands and anyone who want to create a simple hassle free online shop for the success of the brand, this includes online presence, product listing and management, fast, easy and safe payment integration and shopping cart and orders and delivery services.
+Jumga is a multi-tenant marketplace created for sellers, merchants, brands and anyone who want to create a simple hassle free online shop for the success of their brand, this includes online presence, product listing and management, fast, easy and safe payment integration, shopping cart, orders and delivery services.

 #### Features